Clinics and Services

 2 weeks before your diabetes review, you will need to have a blood test.
 We will arrange this for you through our Health Care Assistant.

 During the Diabetes review you will have a diabetes foot check and a height, weight and BP check.
 Your blood test results will be discussed and you will also receive advice on how to lead a healthy lifestyle in order to manage your diabetes (this includes diet, exercise, smoking and alcohol consumption).
 You will also receive a personalised care plan which will include your current health status, how to manage if things go wrong and your future goals.
 If your diabetes is not well controlled, then you may be referred to the specialist diabetes clinic.

 The Specialist Diabetes Clinic is run by the Newham Diabetes Specialist Nurse (DSN) every 2 months by referral only.
 The DSN can help with insulin initiation, medication compliance and specialist advice on how to manage your diabetes.

 If you need a blood test you will need to first book an appointment with a GP in order to discuss the reasons you feel you need the blood test and to obtain a blood test request form.
 However, if you are diabetic, or require regular blood tests, then you may be able to attend the phlebotomy clinic without a blood form as your request will be stored on your medical records.

-The phlebotomy clinic is run every morning between 08:00 and 09:30 by appointment only.
 Please ensure you bring your blood test request form with you to your appointment.